jldec/jldec.me/content/blog/getting-started-i18n-with-paraglide-and-fink.md

 You can specify the repo in the URL or using the input field at [https://fink.inlang.com/](https://fink.inlang.com/).
 Once authenticated and connected to the repo, inlang will rememer your recent projects in the dashboard.

-I found the English messages as extracted, and added German translations using Fink.
+I found the English messages as extracted, and added `de` German translations using Fink.

 ![Fink screenshot with English messages and German translations](images/fink-deutsch.webp)